Baptist Memorial Hospital-Memphis (1912–2000): History and construction

 The 7-story 150-bed Baptist Memorial Hospital in midtown Memphis originally opened on July 22, 1912, and since then was expanded over the years to form what was the largest privately owned hospital in the United States by the mid 20th century.
 The idea for the hospital was formed at a Shelby County Baptist Association meeting in 1906 when Dr. H.P.
 Hurt of the Bellevue Baptist Church proposed a new Baptist-sponsored hospital.

 In 1914, the hospital was in debt and near closure due to a lack of patients.

 The hospitals superintendent A.E.
 Jennings raised $1 million to save the hospital.

 It was the first hospital to have a hotel for patients, and an office building for doctors.

 A.E.
 Jennings retired as superintendent in 1946 and Dr. Frank Groner became the hospitals new superintendent in 1946.

-By the 1970s, Baptist continued to grow.
-The Shelby County Demographic Center shifted, Baptist East, a satellite hospital, was built in 1979.
+In the 1970s, Baptist continued to grow, and in 1979, Baptist East, a satellite hospital, was completed.
 In 1980, Joseph Powell succeeded Frank Groner as the CEO and administrator, and Baptist began expanding its branches of hospitals across the mid-southern United States.

 In 1994, Joseph Powell retired as CEO and president and Stephen C. Reynolds took over as the new 4th CEO and president of Baptist.